Anita Kaul

-Anita Kaul (née Kripalani;19 September 1954 – 10 October 2016) was an Indian Administrative Service officer best known for her contributions to the Indian education sector.
+Anita Kaul (née Kripalani; 19 September 1954 – 10 October 2016) was an Indian Administrative Service officer best known for her contributions to the Indian education sector.
 She was a defining voice of the Right to Education movement and one of the principal architects of the Right of Children to Free and Compulsory Education Act, 2009 which made education a fundamental right for every child in India.
-She is also well-known for her role in expanding the Nali Kali ('joyful learning') approach to primary schools in India.
+Anita was also well-known for her role in expanding the Nali Kali ('joyful learning') approach to primary schools in India.
 Heralded as one of Karnataka's most 'successful, innovative and revolutionary' reform programs, the pedagogic innovations of Nali Kali during Anita Kaul's tenure have been described as 'little short of a renaissance' in Indian education.

-Anita Kaul retired as Secretary, Department of Justice, the highest ranking civil servant in the Ministry of Law and Justice.
+Her initiatives received national acclaim for their impact on India's educational landscape.
+Beyond education, she played a crucial role in policy and governance, serving as Secretary, Department of Justice, where she worked on judicial reforms and access to justice initiatives.
+Anita Kaul retired as Secretary, Department of Justice, the highest ranking civil servant in the Ministry of Law and Justice, Government of India.

+Early life and education

+Anita was born in Bombay, India on 19 September 1954.
+She received degrees in linguistics and German before joining the Indian Administrative Service (IAS) in 1979.